 IG offers individual tiered margin rates for each instrument traded, which is based on the number of contracts.
 IG offers four margin rate tiers, including preferential margin rates on their premium services.
 Please see the example below how are FX margin calculated:

-IG is the ultimate forex broker for trading leveraged products in Switzerland.
+IG is the ultimate forex broker for trading leveraged products in Germany.
 Alongside finishing first in this category, IG is also the world’s biggest forex CFD provider with over 17,000 tradable instruments.
 IG minimum deposit is CHF 5,000, which can be deposited immediately via credit card.

 View IG Markets Review >>Visit IG Markets >>